 Overview

-Learn what role the media plays in shaping our society and influencing peoples’ thoughts and behaviours by studying our exciting Sociology (Digital Media) BSc.
+Learn what role digital technologies and digital media plays in shaping our society and influencing peoples’ thoughts and behaviours by studying our new Sociology (Digital Media) BSc.
+We are rated the best Sociology department in London in the 2024 National Student survey, 6th best in the UK for our teaching.

 As you progress through the course, you will be able to choose modules you are interested in to actively shape and apply your learning to the issues you wish to interrogate.
 In your third year, you’ll work on a dissertation focusing on an area of interest of your choice.
 Your dissertation can be a theoretical or practical dissertation, so you can work to your own strengths.